MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

     - If you're using Application Lifecycle Management (ALM), you may see a message that we can't determine if omnichannel integration is enabled for the environment.
 For more information, see [Bots with ALM](#bots-with-alm).

-1. Under **See the environment this bot is connected to**, select the environment where your Omnichannel instance is provisioned.
-If you haven't set up Omnichannel in that environment, you'll see a message inviting you to begin a trial.
+1. Under **See the environment this bot is connected to**, select the environment where you have omnichannel integration turned on.
+If you haven't set up Omnichannel for Customer Service in that environment, you'll see a message inviting you to begin a trial.

     :::image type="content" source="./media/configuration-hand-off-omnichannel/transfer-no-oc.png" alt-text="Message that says you haven't set up Omnichannel integration in this environment.":::